Denise DuBarry

 Denise DuBarry Hay (March 6, 1956 – March 23, 2019) was an American actress, businesswoman, film producer, and philanthropist.
 She co-founded Thane International Inc., a direct response industry company along with her husband, Bill Hay, in 1990.
-She served as its Chief Creative Officer for 15 years, from 1990–2005.
+She served as its chief creative officer for 15 years, from 1990 to 2005.
 As an actress, she is best known for her role as nurse Lieutenant Samantha Green, on the television series Black Sheep Squadron, and as Johanna Franklin in the film Being There.

 She was a pioneer in the infomercial industry as co-producer with Deborah Chenoweth of Play the Piano Overnight in 1988, which won the Billboard Music Award for Best Music Instruction Video that year, and then Play the Guitar Overnight, which won the 1991 Billboard Music Award for Best Music Instruction.

 Early life

 DuBarry was born in Killeen, Texas, at Fort Hood Army Base, to Adrian Pierre DuBarry and his wife, Betty Louise (née King).
 Her parents moved back to Louisiana where they were from so that her father could finish his master's degree at LSU in Baton Rouge.
 The family later moved to Honduras, Mexico, Guatemala and Costa Rica, where DuBarry grew up from ages 2 to 10, and learned to speak fluent Spanish.
 The family moved throughout California, eventually settling in Granada Hills, California, where Denise attended middle school and high school.
 A child of divorce and the eldest of five children, at 14 she watched after her siblings while her mother worked.